rudof-project/rudof/python/README.md

 This module is based on [pyo3](https://pyo3.rs/) and [maturin](https://www.maturin.rs/).

-To build and install the development version of pyoxigraph you need to clone this git repository, go to the `python` directory (the one this README is in) and run:
+To build and install the development version of `pyrudof` you need to clone this git repository, go to the `python` directory (the one this README is in) and run:

 ```
 pip install maturin